DBHammer/select-operation-evaluation/README.md

-parse and evaluate sql select operation, for usage , pls refer tests(examples based on tidb).
+parse and evaluate sql select operation, for usage , pls refer to tests(examples based on tidb).